ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 It is important to label your data in a clear and understandable way.
 Spreadsheet plugin allows easy rows and columns headers renaming via a simple dialog:

 {@img assets/img/spreadsheet_colrow_rename.png The rows and columns headers renaming mechanism in the Spreadsheet plugin.}

-## Sorting

-Sorting is a must to efficiently analyze and present any tabular data, thus the Spreadsheet plugin allows for sorting data based on single or multiple columns:

-{@img assets/img/spreadsheet_06.png Spreadsheet plugin widget with multisort.}

-To sort by a single column, just click the column header.
-To use multisort, any column which should be added to sorting should be clicked while the <kbd>Ctrl</kbd> key is pressed.

 ## Basic Styles Support